aiven/devportal/docs/tools/terraform.rst

     Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files. `Terraform website <https://www.terraform.io/>`_.

-With Aiven's Terraform Provider you can manage all our services with code.
+With Aiven's Terraform Provider you can manage all your services programmatically.

 See the `official documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ to learn about all the possible services and resources and the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_ for reporting issues and contributing.